 Putting systems into place to enhance the Guest experience is something Disney World has had in the works for a while.

 In August of 2019, Disney announced that they would be releasing a new Disney Genie app in late 2020.
 The app was described as a planning tool that would revolutionize the Disney vacation experience.
 Based on your interests, the app will generate a customized itinerary.
 Guests can tell the Genie app what kind of experiences they are interested in and it will generate a personalized, optimized plan for your day.
 The p[an can be modified at any time and the app will offer recommended alternatives.
 Even before all of this craziness started, Disney had a large interest in guiding guests where they would like them to go for capacity and traffic flow reasons.
 Now more than ever The Disney Genie app would greatly assist Disney with managing both of these issues.

 FastPass+ is Disney World’s current “virtual queue” system of reserving a place in line for select park attractions.
-It has never really panned out the way Disney had hoped and they have been trying to bandaid this flawed system for years.
-The fact that a FastPass+ reservation has to be made 30-60 days in advance, are almost impossible to get for popular attractions and you have to navigate a confusing tiered attractions system that has mostly led to Guest frustration with the whole process.
+It has never really panned out the way Disney had hoped and they have been trying to band-aid this flawed system for years.
+The fact that a FastPass+ reservation has to be made 30-60 days in advance, is almost impossible to get for popular attractions and you have to navigate a confusing tiered attractions system that has mostly led to Guest frustration with the whole process.
 There have been rumors for years about Walt Disney World implementing a paid FastPass system similar to those at Disneyland and Shanghai Disney.
-Despite the added cost, these systems have been well received by Guest and are more user friendly.
+Despite the added cost, these systems have been well received by guests and are more user-friendly.
 A new paid FastPass system may be integrated into the Disney Genie app.

 Shanghai Disneyland’s Disney Standby Pass